 Microfiction

-280 characters.
 Complete stories compressed to transmission density.
 Atmospheric fragments from realities adjacent to ours.
 New pieces arrive when they arrive.

 Temporal Bureaucracy